FieryCod/holy-lambda/doc/1-02-getting-started.md

 ![aws-console-api-gateway-deploy](images/aws-console-api-gateway-deploy.png "API deploy")

-Your API is now available to call and the URL is shown on the following screen.
+Your API is now deployed and available to call.
+The API URL is shown at the top of the following screen.
 Copy *your* URL:

 ![aws-console-api-gateway-stage-editor](images/aws-console-api-gateway-stage-editor.png "API stage editor")